api3dao/oev-docs/docs/oev/index.md

 ### OEV Network

-The OEV Network is hosting auctions in a transparent way, ensuring any disputes can be resolved by looking at the on-chain data.
+The OEV Network is hosting auctions in a transparent way, ensuring any disputes can be resolved analyzing the on-chain data.
 Searchers submit their bids on-chain, where the winner is announced and given the exclusive rights to execute the oracle update.
-All of the auction steps can be verified by looking at the on-chain data, ensuring honest and transparent auctions.

 To learn more about the OEV Network, refer to the
 [OEV Network documentation](/oev/overview/oev-network).

 ### OEV Auctioneer

-A key component to OEV is an off-chain auction system that processes the auctions happening on the OEV network.
+A key component of OEV is an off-chain auction system that processes the auctions happening on the OEV network.
 We call this system the OEV Auctioneer, and it is managed by the API3 DAO.
-The honesty of OEV Auctioneer is ensured by using OEV Network for all important actions, such as announcing the winner and the bid amount.
+The honesty of OEV Auctioneer is ensured by using OEV Network for all important actions, such as announcing the auction winner.

 To learn more about the OEV Auctioneer, refer to the [OEV Auctioneer documentation](/oev/overview/oev-auctioneer).